 BS Renovator - Lawn Repair Grass Seed

 Fast-growing grass seed for rapid lawn repair and renovations.
+Our exceptional quality grass seed repairs and renovates damaged lawns in no time at all.
 To fill patches, simply rake or fork the area to relieve soil compaction, apply the seed and then roll or gently rake again.
 In ideal conditions, this blend of amenity ryegrass varieties will germinate in as little as seven to ten days.

 Mixture Specification